 - Facilitating good stewardship of customer assets and services to ensure the organization meets its objectives.
 It should be done with Service Assets, Configuration Management, and Knowledge Management.

-- Knowledge and understand the relationship between income and expenses ensuring that the two are balanced according to the organization’s financial policies.
+- Knowledge and understanding of the relationship between income and expenses ensuring that the two are balanced according to the organization’s financial policies.

-- On the behalf of the organization’s stakeholders, managing and reporting expenditure on service provisioning’s
+- On behalf of the organization’s stakeholders, managing and reporting expenditure on service provisioning’s

 - In the provision of services, execute financial policies and practices.

 - IT Accounting for money expenses on the creation, delivery, and support of services.

 - Meet the service commitments to its customers by forecasting the IT Financial requirements for the organization and compliance with legislative and regulatory requirements.

 - Defining a framework where appropriate, to recover the costs of service provisioning from the customers